ROBMYERS1856/University-of-Minnesota-/week8/Networking Fundamentals Rocking your network.md

 ## Used nslookup 98.137.246.8 to find the right domain

 ![picture](IMAGE1/phase3_answer.PNG)
-## We used HTTP and DNS and that per the OSI layer is the Application Layer (layer 7)
+## HTTP and DNS is layer 7 of the OSI model or the Application Layer

 # Phase 4:  "ShARP Dressed Man"